-TF, PF, and modular coil systems and the vacuum vessel will be designed to meet the requirements of all the reference scenarios.

-Electrical power and cryogenic systems shall be designed and initially configured to meet the requirements of the First Plasma and Field Line Mapping Scenarios and shall be capable of being upgraded to meet the requirements of all other reference scenarios.
+- a.
+TF, PF, and modular coil systems and the vacuum vessel will be designed to meet the requirements of all the reference scenarios. - b.
+Electrical power shall be designed and initially configured to meet the requirements of the First Plasma and Field Line Mapping Scenarios and shall be capable of being upgraded to meet the requirements of all other reference scenarios.